facundoa17/facundoa17/README.md

+# Hello, how are you ?👋
-👋 Hi, my name is Facundo, I'm from Uruguay and I'm a junior developer.
+My name is Facundo, I'm from Uruguay and I'm a junior developer.

 I currently work for Cooperativa Artigas as a credit analyst, I study the career of technologist in computer science.:seedling: